mrled/keymap.click/docs/devnotes.md

 ## Ideas

 Things I might do, but that I haven't decided on yet

+### Fix messy URLs

+* Root always shows a default view
+* Clicking anywhere puts all items in the URL.
+  Currently, default values are not persisted to the URL.
+* Use paths rather than query string, everything just looks nicer.
+* Is there a library for query string -like paths?
+  Even `/keymap:default/guide:someguide/`; I know some REST APIs work this way.

+### Fix messy state crap

+State is all over the place because it's hard and I learned it over the course of this project.
+Clean this up.

+Josh has mentioned `unstated-next` to me more than once, can that help me?

 ### Allow referencing legends as `<kbd>` elements